4 Tips for Implementing Strategy in Higher Education

 I had the pleasure of reading an e-book titled “A Practical Guide to Strategic Planning in Higher Education” by Karen E. Hinton where she dives into the topic of implementation extensively.
 Karen wrote, “Implementation of a plan becomes a critical exercise in coordination because the institution is a network of divisions and departments that operate as silos and independent actors.
 A planning process must be successful in taking a strategic view of the organization and weighing the relative demands for resources against the vision of the institution.”

 I’ve been exposed to a variety of different verticals during my time at AchieveIt and I can honestly say that Karen is spot on.
-It’s very rare to industries outside of higher education operating in such a siloed way to the point where little gets done.
+It’s very rare to industries outside of higher education to operate in such a siloed way to the point where little gets done.
 The only way to overcome this issue is to get strategic planning buy-in from the top.
 You need to have your college/university President, Chancellor or Provost publicly state that the implementation plan is a priority and that it’ll be reviewed in a public way at least once a quarter.

 Share the results of your plan early and often